 Adoption is a loving solution for those who are not ready to take on parenthood at this time in their life and for those who have been longing to be a “mom” and “dad” through adoption.
-At Lifetree, we care about your welfare and as well as your Child’s and the Adoptive Families’.
+At Lifetree, we care about your welfare and as well as your child’s and the adoptive family’s.
 We feel it is important for you to know and understand all aspects of the adoption process.
-Lifetree‘s personnel are here to comfort you, and answer all your important questions whenever you need us.
-All discussions will be and will remain totally confidential, up to the point such information is released to the courts for finalization of your adoption.
+Lifetree’s caring, experienced staff is here to comfort you and answer all of your important questions – whenever you need us.
+All discussions are and will remain totally confidential, up to the point such information is released to the courts for finalization of your adoption.

 At Lifetree, we allow you to select the type of the adoption scenario you desire and to what extent you would like to be involved, and we also allow the Adoptive Family to select the adoption scenario that is best for them.
 We offer three different types of adoption: Open, Semi-Open, and Closed.

-In Closed Adoptions, all confidential information (i.e., names, addresses, and telephone numbers), except for the medical/genetic information remains confidential and there is no further contact with your Child or the Adoptive Family.
-The Adoptive Family is chosen by Lifetree.
-There are several disadvantages to this adoption scenario: you don’t know how your Child is doing and you don’t know what your Child will look like.
-For the Child, he/she will grow in a world with unanswered questions.
+In closed adoptions, all confidential information (i.e., names, addresses, and telephone numbers), except for the medical/genetic information, remains confidential and there is no further contact with your child or the adoptive family.
+The adoptive family is chosen by Lifetree.
+There are several disadvantages to this adoption scenario: you don’t know how your child is doing and you don’t know what your child will look like.
+For the child, he/she will grow up in a world with unanswered questions.

 Not only do we want to help you through your pregnancy, we also want to help you through the steps of the adoption process.
 We want to learn how you envision the adoption process, what you desire out of the adoption process, and how much you would like to be involved in the adoption process as well.
 We will discuss with you each adoption scenario and which one will work best for you and your Child as based on what you desire and the other ways Lifetree can possible help you through the adoption process.
 One of the best things that we have to offer you is our counseling services.
 We will counsel you to confirm that you truly desire placing your child into the home of an awaiting family and when you are ready to do so.
 Once you have made your decision, we will help you to prepare an Placement Plan outlining your desires.